Enemy Territory (film): Cast

+Production

+According to Manoogian, the working title of the film was Show No Mercy.

 Release

 The film was given a limited theatrical release on May 22, 1987.
 Later that year, CBS/Fox released the film on videocassette and laserdisc.
-To this day, the film has never been released on a region 1 DVD and as of March 4, 2018, MGM has no current plans to release the film onto DVD.
+To this day, the film has never been released on a region 1 DVD and as of March 4, 2018, MGM had no current plans to release the film onto DVD.

+Arrow Video released the film on Blu-ray on August 4, 2025 in the United Kingdom.